havenweb/haven/README.md

 # Haven

 [Haven](https://havenweb.org) is a private blog application built with Ruby on Rails.
-Write what you want, create accounts for people you want to share with, keep up with each other using built-in RSS  The following are some motivating philosophies:
+Write what you want, create accounts for people you want to share with, keep up with each other using built-in RSS.

+Try out a live demo at https://havenweb.org/demo.html

+The following are some motivating philosophies:

 * Open-source.
 MIT License
 * Privacy-first.
 This is for sharing with friends and family, not commercial endevors.
 If you want a blog for your company, you probably want to use WordPress or Ghost instead.